What is cloud hosting and what are the benefits?

 What types of cloud hosting are there?

-Similar to web hosting, cloud hosting models can also be divided into several categories.
+Similar to web hosting, cloud hosting models can also be divided into several cloud architecture models.
 The models are grouped according to how tasks are divided amongst the customer and the hosting provider.

-• Private cloud: In a private cloud, all tasks and costs are taken care of by the company itself.
+- Private cloud: In a private cloud, all tasks and costs are taken care of by the company itself.
 This type of cloud is especially relevant for large enterprises and is referred to as an internal cloud or a corporate cloud.
 In this model, the cloud infrastructure is not rented from a hosting provider.
+This model is particularly relevant for large enterprises.

-• Hybrid cloud: As the name suggests, a hybrid cloud is a combination of the two models above.
-There are many possibilities for customization under this model.
-One example of this cloud model would be a traditional on-site cloud data center that is integrated with an external public cloud.
+- Hybrid cloud: As the name suggests, a hybrid cloud is a combination of the two models above.
+For example, there might be a traditional on-premises cloud data center that is integrated with an external public cloud.
+Naturally, this model offers a wide range of options for individual customization.

 What are the benefits of cloud hosting?